Lewistown in Mifflin County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Downtown Lewistown, Inc.

 Location.
 40° 35.83′ N, 77° 34.498′ W. Marker is in Lewistown, Pennsylvania, in Mifflin County.
-Marker is on Market Street near Main Street, on the left when traveling west.
+It is on Market Street near Main Street, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 16 West Market Street, Lewistown PA 17044, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Coleman House (within shouting distance of this marker); Montgomery Ward Building (within shouting distance of this marker); Historic Courthouse (within shouting distance of this marker); Mifflin County (within shouting distance of this marker); WMRF (within shouting distance of this marker); Mifflin County Civil War Soldiers and Sailors Memorial (within shouting distance of this marker); Mifflin County's Finest and Most Luxurious Theatre (within shouting distance of this marker); Story of the Logan Guard (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Coleman House (within shouting distance of this marker); Montgomery Ward Building (within shouting distance of this marker); Historic Courthouse (within shouting distance of this marker); Mifflin County (within shouting distance of this marker); WMRF (within shouting distance of this marker); Mifflin County Civil War Soldiers and Sailors Memorial (within shouting distance of this marker); Mifflin County's Finest and Most Luxurious Theatre (within shouting distance of this marker); Story of the Logan Guard (within shouting distance of this marker).
 Touch for a list and map of all markers in Lewistown.

 Also see . . .
 Wollner Building.
 Wikipedia entry (Submitted on February 23, 2024, by Larry Gertner of New York, New York.)

-Photographed By Devry Becker Jones (CC0), May 31, 2019
+Photographed by Devry Becker Jones (CC0), May 31, 2019